kntism/MetaCSS/README.md

 # MetaCSS
  MetaCSS is only a basic stylesheet file.
-I like the idea of TailwindCSS， but don't like the complexity of it.
+I like the idea of TailwindCSS，but don't like the complexity of it.
 So I create this for using in my project.

  Use it is very easy.